What Is Category?

 There can be up to 9 additional categories for a GMB Listing.
 This plus the one primary category makes for a maximum total of 10 categories you are allowed to add to your GMB.

-For example, a ‘Locksmith’ category may have commercial locksmith listed as a service under it.
+For example, a ‘Locksmith’ category may have ‘Commercial locksmith’, ‘Automotive locksmith’, and ‘Residential locksmith’ all listed as custom services under it.

 DigitalBull GO Tip: Make sure that the categories you add in the GMB are only for relevant services that you provide and ensure that this information is also added on your website.